gndaskalova/PopChangeRarity/README.md

 _R version 3.5.1 or greater_

 To download `R`, go to https://www.r-project.org and for `RStudio`, go to https://www.rstudio.com/products/rstudio/download/ .
-If you would like to reproduce our analyses but are not familiar with using `R`, you can find an introduction to `R` and running code from `RStudio` on the <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target=_blank">Coding Club website</a>.
+If you would like to reproduce our analyses but are not familiar with using `R`, you can find an introduction to `R` and running code from `RStudio` on the <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">Coding Club website</a>.

 ### Packages
 The following `R` packages are required for our analyses.
 If they are not already installed on your computer, you can install them using the function `install.packages("package-name")`, where `package-name` is the name of the specific package, e.g. `install.packages("readr")`.
 The specific versions of the packages we used are outlined in <a href="https://github.com/gndaskalova/PopChangeRarity/blob/master/package-versions.md" target="_blank">`package-versions.md`</a>.
 Note that installing a package using `install.packages()` will automatically install the latest version of the package, which might be different from what we used for our analyses.
 For code that shows how to install older versions of packages, check out this <a href="https://stackoverflow.com/questions/17082341/installing-older-version-of-r-package" target="_blank">thread on Stackoverflow</a>.